-The Department of Communication Science and Disorders is excited to announce the September arrival of our new chair, Bernard Rousseau, PhD, MMHC, CCC-SLP, ASHA Fellow.
+This academic year brings new leadership to the Department of Communication Science and Disorders.
+Meet Department Chair Bernard Rousseau, PhD, MMHC, CCC-SLP, ASHA Fellow.
 Hear his vision for the CSD Department by watching the video below.
 Learn more about Dr. Rousseau here.

-Dr. Bharath Chandrasekaran also joins CSD this September as professor and vice chair of Research.
+Dr. Bharath Chandrasekaran also joins CSD as professor and vice chair of Research.

 The CSD post-baccalaureate program prepares students who did not study Communication Science (or a similar program) as their undergraduate major to pursue Audiology or Speech-Language Pathology at the graduate level.
 Learn more about this program.